jwseph/jwseph/README.md

 ## Hi there 👋

-Hi!
-I'm Joseph.
-I'm obsessed with sci-fi and anything cool, including thinking about math, building projects for friends, helping people learn, and so on.
-Currently, I'm fascinated by machine learning advancements and startup culture.

 - 🔭 I’m currently building:
   - Website chat assistant for hotels
-  - CS A autograder
-  - Hackathon scraper
 - 🌱 I’m currently learning:
-  - Next
   - ML
 - 💬 Ask me about:
   - Programming ideas